You’ve heard us say it repeatedly because it remains true every season: healthy soil is essential for healthy grass.

 - When Planting Grass Seed: Same thing, do the test well before you plant your grass seed so you get the correct amendments to incorporate when you spread your seed.

 Receiving your results from the lab may take a few weeks, depending on the time of year.
+Once the feedback in a soil report enlightens you about the pH and nutrient levels, recommendations and adjustments can be made so you'll have the most beautiful lawn possible!

 It may seem complicated, but don't get overwhelmed.
 Our Lawn Coach team is expert at analyzing soil reports and giving recommendations so consider signing up.
 We’ve done thousands of soil tests on our sod farms and are here to help you complete your own with ease.